hoodiecrow/ConsTcl/README.md

 }
 ```

 ### Vectors
 Vectors are heterogenous structures of fixed length whose elements are indexed by integers.
-They are implemented as Tcl lists of Lisp values.

 The number of elements that a vector contains (the _length_) is set when the vector is created.
 Elements can be indexed by integers from zero to length minus one.

 __Vector__ class